Warm Home Discount offers £150 off energy bills – what is it and who can get it?

 If you think you should have received the discount and did not automatically get it, then the government says you should contact your energy supplier in the first instance.

-Earlier this year, the government urged those who recently moved home or switched energy suppliers to make sure they were named on their energy bills by 24 August to ensure they could get the discount.
+Last year, the government also urged those who recently moved home or switched energy suppliers to make sure they were named on their energy bills by 24 August to ensure they could get the discount.

-The government added that households on pre-payment meters who use a key or card to top up will also need to ensure that their household’s account is registered in their name to make the most of the discount.
+Households on pre-payment meters using keys or cards to top up were also told to ensure their household’s account was registered in their name.

 Can you get the Warm Home Discount and the Winter Fuel Allowance?

-If you are eligible for the Warm Home Discount and also the Winter Fuel Payment, then you will be able to get both benefits as they are two separate government schemes.
+If you are eligible for the Warm Home Discount and also the Winter Fuel Payment, you can get both benefits as they are two separate government schemes.

-This winter, pensioners with an annual income over £35,000 will not get the cash payment worth up to £300.
+This winter, pensioners with an annual income over £35,000 did not get the cash payment worth up to £300.

 We explain how to boost your chances of getting the Winter Fuel Payment in a separate piece.